4LT353CH0/odasce-animation/README.md

 # Animation with GSAP #

     GSAP keeps the animation cross-browser-compatible.
-I couls have used CSS keyframes, but this might just be saving some time, but also learning the Greensock way of doing it.
+I could have used CSS keyframes, but this might just be saving some time, but also learning the Greensock way of doing it.
 It's JS after all!

 ## Goals ##

-* Ading to my personal skills
+* Adding to my personal skills
 * Become more efficient for freelance work (SVG animation out of the bax)
 * Préparing skills for the REACT.JS framework (back to school, june - august)
 * Finishing this shit for my client